joaquinOnSoft/OTExploreExcelImporter/README.md

 # OTExploreExcelImporter
-Excel importer for OpenText Explore (Voice of the customer solution) This command-line application read an Excel file to ingest the columns of our interest, usually text messages.
+Excel importer for OpenText Explore (Voice of the customer solution).
+This command-line application read an Excel file to ingest the columns of our interest, usually text messages, into OpenText Explore.

 These text messages are inserted into the Solr Server used by **OpenText Explore**.